-Not long ago I was on a flight from Los Angeles to Dallas.
+Not long ago, I was on a flight from Los Angeles to Dallas.
 Across the aisle from me was a German Sheppard.
 The dog was very well behaved but was there for a reason.
-No, unlike some dogs on flights you see today, this one was not a member of the Screen Actors Guild and was not famous.
-My guess, however, this dog was very famous within the owner’s family.
-This was a certified service dog helping an older person with dementia.
+No, unlike some dogs on flights you see today, this one was not a member of the Screen Actors Guild and was not a TV or movie star.
+My guess, however, was this dog was very famous within the owner’s family.
+This animal was a certified service dog helping an older person with dementia.

 With training, these service dogs can provide help for the person suffering from dementia and peace-of-mind to the family and the caregivers of the individual.